Karioi: Walks

-From the lookout there is a good view of Raglan, the Harbour and the coast north to the Waitakeres west of Auckland.
-If going on to the summit, there are similar, if not slightly better, views without the detour to the Lookout.
-The final few metres to the Summit involve an awkward drop back into the trees, a difficult traverse clambering over tree roots and a ladder to climb back up.
-The Summit is topped with a small radio relay station powered by solar panels, a helicopter pad and a wind generator.
+From the lookout there is a good view of Raglan, the harbour and the coast north to the Waitakeres west of Auckland.
+If going on to the summit, there are similar, if not slightly better, views without the detour to the lookout.
+The final few metres to the summit involve an awkward drop back into the trees, a difficult traverse clambering over tree roots and a ladder to climb back up.
+The summit is topped with a small radio relay station powered by solar panels, a helicopter pad and a wind generator.
 From the summit Ruapuke Beach can be seen, as well as Aotea and Kāwhia Harbours and Albatross Point beyond.
 20 km out to sea it is possible to see 13 m high Kārewa / Gannet Island and east to Mount Pirongia, north east to Hamilton and Coromandel and north to Whaingaroa Harbour with Lake Waikare and the Bombay Hills beyond.
 On clear days Mount Taranaki is visible, about 160 km (100 miles) to the SSW.
-Raglan West and the Harbour entrance are hidden by the spur and better seen from the west end of the ridge.
+Raglan West and the harbour entrance are hidden by the spur and better seen from the west end of the ridge.

 The alternative easier route to Karioi is from Ruapuke Rd.
 It has little exposure to heights and no chains.
 The car park is indicated by a signpost from Ruapuke Rd.
 The track uses a farm road for the first kilometre until the track is signposted up the hill alongside a fence on the right and a stile leads into the bush.
 The track is then clear on the ground and marked.
 Possum bait station tracks are marked with pink plastic waymarks.
-If you find you are following these on a less distinct track go back to look for the orange waymarks.

 There is also a poorly marked track into Te Toto Gorge (see above).

 Tourism

 The Raglan and Kawhia Districts 1915 guide said, “The summit of this mountain (which rises to a height of 2,420 feet above sea level) may be reached by a beautiful drive from Raglan through unrivalled scenery.
 On a clear day a magnificent view may be obtained”.
 A 1911 Gilmour Brothers postcard showed a picnic party at Te Toto Gorge.
-In 2007 DoC replaced its 1981 viewing platform at Te Toto Gorge with one giving better views; only slowly does tourism develop.
+In 2007 DoC replaced its 1981 viewing platform at Te Toto Gorge with one giving better views.